5 Days

 Clock/ Baggage Room for Extra Luggage:

 Trekkers can utilize the luggage storage facility at the Manali base camp to store their extra belongings before embarking on the Hampta Pass trek.
-However, it is recommended to avoid keeping any valuable items in the storage, to ensure the safety of their possessions.
+However, it is recommended to avoid keeping any valuable items in storage, to ensure the safety of their possessions.

 The best way to reach Hampta Pass from Delhi is via Manali.
 Reaching from New Delhi to Manali is probably the easiest part of the whole trip.
 The distance between Delhi and Manali is around 550 km.